wp-plugins/openacalendar/readme.txt

   * eventcount - optional, int.
   * url - optional, string.
 What URL to use? "site" links to calendar site, "url" links to URL of event.

-By default the short code only shows start times, but it can also show end times to.
+By default the short code only shows start times, but it can also show end times to:

   * endformat - optional, String in same format as http://php.net/manual/en/function.date.php How to format end time.
 Defaults to empty.
   * endformatsameday - optional, String in same format as http://php.net/manual/en/function.date.php How to format end time if the event starts and ends on the same day.
 Defaults to whatever the value of endformat is.
   * startandenddivider - optional, String.
 This seperates the start and end times.
 It defaults to " to ".